evanharmon/eph-headspace/aws-cognito-federated-third-party.md

 #### Cognito Setup

-Make sure Cognito setup above in `faceobok` section is complete.
+Make sure Cognito setup above in `facebook` section is complete.
 Go in to `User Pools, Federation, Attribute mapping`, click `Google` tab and set attributes to capture and associated user pool attributes